WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 In addition, the client MUST immediately establish 20 reverse media byways by initiating 20 GET requests to the /media resource on the call URI.
-These requests MUST NOT contain a body.
 The media byways are required before call answer to support early media.
 For any call, a server MUST support up to 30 reverse media byways open.